 Below are different passages which uses the word “today” to help emphasize what’s being said:

-So again, wouldn’t all this be a witness that the comma in Luke 23:43 should have come after the word “today,” and not before as some have it?
+So, wouldn’t all this be a witness that the comma should have come after the word “today,” and not before as some have it?
 I do believe so my fellow Christians.
 However, do your own studying on this and then righty judge.

-So, Jesus came to give us and understanding of the character and nature of the God our Father.
+So, Jesus came to give us and understanding of the character nature of the “true God,” which we know is God our Father.
 For Jesus said to Philip in John 14:9 that: “he who has seen me has seen the Father.”
 Also, he came to show us that he is our promised Messiah, the only way to God the Father.
 And not only that, but if we believe in Jesus with all our heart, we will have eternal life with him.
-Amen.
-(Click here to read the article Amazing Grace)
+Amen to that.

 So that being said, where in the bible does it mention a place called Paradise?
 Well, the first is: “He that hath an ear, let him hear what the Spirit saith unto the churches; To him that overcometh will I give to eat of the tree of life, which is in the midst of the paradise of God.”
 (Revelation 2:7) So, where is the “paradise of God?”
 Well: “Then he showed me the river of the water of life, bright as crystal, flowing from the throne of God and of the Lamb through the middle of the street of the city; also, on either side of the river, the tree of life with its twelve kinds of fruit, yielding its fruit each month; and the leaves of the tree were for the healing of the nations.”
 (Revelation 22:1-2 RSV)